actframework/act-doc/en/di.md

 **Tips** The Field injection is clean and simple, but not unit test friendly.

-## Create object instance that has DI
+## Create object instance in actframework

 ```java
 App app = App.instance();